 Please continue to connect regularly with your loved ones in person, by phone or virtually through Zoom, Skype, or FaceTime.
 For everyone’s safety, in outbreak situations, we are required to significantly limit in-person visits.
 We will notify you when this is the case.

-In addition to the daily update table, you can also access the following information:
+In addition to the weekly update table, you can also access the following information:

 - Family updates which are sent by email are posted here for your easy reference